 - 1. Understand the importance of the different types of communication - 2.
 Develop their writing skills - 3.
-Use their communication and writing skills in organizational structure
+Use their communication and writing skills in organizational structure. - 4.
+Develops important life skills such as Critical thinking, problem solving, conflict resolution, team building and public speaking.

-Communication-Definition, Types of Communications - oral and written communication; formal and informal Communication; Upward and Downward Communication; One way and Two way Communication.
+Communication-Definition, Types of Communication - oral and written communication; formal and informal Communication; Upward and Downward Communication; One way and Two way Communication.
 Process of Communication.
 Barriers in Communication.